LordPhyre/Quasar-DSC/README.md

 ### Known bugs 🚨🪲
 - [ ] Typing Numbers activate Shortcuts

-### Featues that will only be possible with the help of our friend tree 🙂:
+### Features that will only be possible with the help of our friend tree 🙂:
 - [ ] Screenshake (need to know if damage)
 - [ ] Custom Damage Vignette (need to know if damage)
 - [ ] Reload Warning (need to know ammo amount)